cuokumura/Data-Augmenting-For-Submerged-SLAM/README.md

 **Note:** Zero-DCE was developed for RGB images.
 However, the images in the AQUALOC dataset are grayscale.
 Therefore, we modified the Zero-DCE code to take in grayscale images.

 ## ORB-SLAM 3
+Our team utilized ORB-SLAM3 to estimate the robot's trajectory because it is a general-use, highly-performant, modern visual SLAM algorithm that comes with a "pre-trained" Bag-of-Words model.
+The following explains the usage of ORB-SLAM3 with the Aqualoc Dataset

+### Step 1: Installation of ORB-SLAM3
+Please follow the installation instructions for ORB-SLAM3 in this repo's

+### Step 2